UK tech experts · info@vividrepairs.co.uk

 The step up to a 6th generation i7-6700 processor brings modest improvements over 4th gen chips, but the real story here is the massive 32GB of DDR4 RAM.
 If you regularly work with large spreadsheets, run virtual machines, or keep dozens of applications open simultaneously, this is among the best Dell desktops for heavy multitasking workloads.

 DDR4 memory offers better power efficiency and slightly faster speeds compared to the DDR3 in older models.
-In practice, you won’t notice huge differences in everyday tasks, but the 32GB capacity means you’ll never hit RAM bottlenecks.
-I tested this with 40+ Chrome tabs, multiple Office applications, Photoshop, and several PDFs open.
-The system didn’t flinch.
+In practice, you won't notice huge differences in everyday tasks, but the 32GB capacity means you'll never hit RAM bottlenecks.
+This one handles 40+ Chrome tabs, multiple Office applications, Photoshop, and several PDFs open.
+The system didn't flinch.

 The 1TB SSD is generous, providing ample space for large file libraries, photo collections, or local backups.
 For users tired of managing storage or constantly deleting files to free space, this capacity removes that headache entirely.
 The SSD performance is solid, though again, it's SATA rather than NVMe, so you won't see bleeding-edge transfer speeds.